darwin642/CLOUD-DEVOPS-HOMELAB/hm/readme.en.md

 # ⚖️ Azure vs AWS vs GCP — Practical Comparison

-This is the main comparison section of this page.
+This is the main brutal comparison section of this page.

 The purpose is **not** to create an objective industry ranking.